 Students who are interested in attending the IHO from outside the USA also have the option of taking an online multiple choice test, which must be administered by a teacher at their school.
-Students who finish in the top half of students from their country on the online qualifying exam can also attend.
-The exam must be taken either in February 2013 or February 2014, so there are potentially two chances to qualify this way.
+Students who finish in the top half of students from their country by the end of this calendar year or obtain a certain score on the online qualifying exam can also attend.
+You will be able to take the online test from the end of October 2014.
 Please contact firstname.lastname@example.org if you are interested in taking this exam.

 A few other notes:

 - We have yet to determine costs, a venue, or date – as mentioned above, we are in the very early stages of planning the IHO.
 As further information becomes available, we will post it here, and a new website dedicated solely to the IHO will become available in 2014.

 - During the program of IHO, there will be individual, national, and school based events on offer.
 These include buzzer-based quiz competitions, exams, historical debates, simulation of historical events (e.g. the Congress of Vienna or the planning of the D Day invasion), historical games, field trips to historic sites, and a historical scavenger hunt.
 As we are planning on holding the IHO at a university in the USA, there will also be a chance to interact with professors and get a sense for what studying history in college is like.
 Foreign students in particular may be interested to tour an American university and gain information on study abroad opportunities in the USA.

 - There will almost certainly be far more students from the USA at the IHO than any other country (as IHBB is most developed in the USA so far).
 The greater number of Americans at IHO will help subsidize participation costs for students from other countries, however.
 In future years, this arrangement may be subject to change.

 - It has not yet been determined if students who are interested in only certain events will be allowed to compete in them alone, or whether participation in all events will be required.